StevenTammen/bibledocs.org/content/about-the-site/content-organization/index.md

 {{% note %}}

 It is my hope that these slides may be a great help to those who wish to use the materials of this site in their own Bible teaching endeavors -- while the materials of this site are copyrighted, as long as proper attribution is given, they may be used in all non-commercial endeavors without any other strings attached.
 (The limiting to non-commercial endeavors is because I am against making money off of the teaching of the Word of God, as a general principle).
-So here, you can freely teach through the slideshow presentations yourself, as long you don't pass them off as your own, but instead say something to the effect of "I didn't make these -- they came from BibleDocs" and give a link to the site.
+So here, you can freely teach through any of the slideshow presentations yourself, as long you don't pass them off as your own, but instead say something to the effect of "I didn't make these -- they came from BibleDocs" and give a link to the site.

 {{% /note %}}

 As to videos, they primarily live on [this ministry's YouTube channel](https://www.youtube.com/channel/UCFk7khraAKf68DZ5GeYEFIw), but I also provide links to download them from [my page on Archive.org](https://archive.org/details/@steventammen) for offline use.
 Likewise, as to the audio tracks, you can directly stream them off of Archive.org, and also download them for offline use in exactly the same manner as the videos.
-The MP3 files should play on basically all audio playback devices.
+The .mp3 files should play on basically all audio playback devices.

 ### There will always tend to be at least some text content that is not yet backed by video and audio